 We wouldn’t recommend using your Chase Sapphire Preferred on this deal if you’ve already earned the sign-up bonus, but it can save you a few bucks if you need hit the $4,000 minimum spend requirement to earn the sign-up bonus.

 Other cards have an even higher minimum spend requirement.
 Take the Business Platinum Card from American Express, for example.
-It often has a very steep minimum spend requirement (up to $20,000).
+It often has a very steep minimum spend requirement.

 Many small businesses have plenty to spend but, sometimes, vendors don’t take credit cards.
-This offer can help shave off a bit of the fee so you can earn a big sign-up bonus—which can help you book some amazing travel.
+This offer can help shave off a bit of the fee so you can earn a welcome bonus —which can help you book some amazing travel.

 New To Drop?
 Here’s What You Need To Know